Cipriano Ferrandini: Role in alleged conspiracy

+Ferrandini's military background was well known in Baltimore.
+According to contemporary newspaper accounts published after his death, he served as captain of the Baltimore City Guards and later received a commission as a major in the First Maryland Regiment during the administration of Governor Oden Bowie.

-Eighteen days before the alleged timing of the terrorist attack on Lincoln, Cypriano Ferrandini appeared before a Congressional Committee investigating rumors that efforts would be made to prevent the President-elect from reaching his inaugural, or if he did manage to get to Washington, seriously disrupt the ceremonies.
-The committee had been formed at the end of January when the Union appeared to be rapidly dissolving.
-Ferrandini told the committee the following February that he made his secessionists views very clear and had no problems admitting that he was engaged in applying his military training to a group dedicated to preventing the "Northern Volunteers" from passing through Maryland.
+Eighteen days before the alleged assassination attempt on Lincoln, Ferrandini appeared before a select committee of the United States House of Representatives investigating rumors that efforts would be made to prevent the President-elect from reaching his inauguration, or to seriously disrupt the ceremonies if he reached Washington.
+The committee had been appointed on January 9, 1861, in response to President James Buchanan's message concerning the secession crisis.
+Ferrandini told the committee that he had made his secessionist views very clear and admitted that he was applying his military training to a group dedicated to preventing the "Northern Volunteers" from passing through Maryland.